ObjectsToData/teamOptimists/proposals/Collective/workingProposal.md

 **Data Retrieval & Parsing:**

 1. Filtering: define a list of countries (preferably with geolocation boundaries) together with a meaningful theme to narrow it down and increase the likelihood of meaningful hits.
 These will be used as the search query.
 2. Parsing: as the NYT sets clear limits on data retrieval we already need to parse the data while retrieving it.
-It's nececairy to write a loop to make sure we stop requesting after the first 100 proper hits.
+It's necessary to write a loop to make sure we stop requesting after the first 100 proper hits.
 The hit should include both an image and a geotag.
 3. Next we will need to pull the images from the url's in the dataset and store those locally.

 **Visualizing:**